 Need to develop a long-term plan for your efforts?

 Here are five things you can do in 2013 to help you answer your burning content marketing questions.

 1. Assemble a diverse content marketing team.

 Make sure each team member knows one another’s strengths and weaknesses.
 Build in processes so team members can depend on each other as you develop a diverse team of specialists, generalists, and hybrids.
 For example, there may be certain people on your content marketing teamthat may not be as detail oriented.
 These team members most likely would make better editors or proofers, whereas the more creative team members might be better writers or graphic designers.

 The key is to have a wide range of skills and interests so team members can learn from one another.
 It may be helpful to have people outside the marketing department help you with your efforts.

 2. Develop a marketing technology roadmap.

-A shiny new content marketing tool can be helpful to your team but before you go out and buy it and implement it into your existing systems, you should really understand how it would help.
-It may be helpful to create a marketing technology roadmap so you can see how all of your systems will “talk” to each other.
-By making sure you have the right systems in place, your team will perform at a higher level.
-According to David and Lorrie Goldsmith of the Goldsmith Organization in a recent Fast Company article:
+A shiny, new content marketing tool can be helpful, but before you go out and buy it and implement it into your existing systems, you should really understand how it would help your team.
+It might be wise to create a marketing technology roadmap so you can see how all your systems will “talk” to one another.

 “Having the appropriate systems and structures in place is one of the most effective ways of bringing out the best talents and highest productivity of your people.
 Yet it’s one of the most ignored factors in organizations today.”